 It uses the hypothetical example of Perry and David.
 Perry is walking on the street while immersed in a handheld videogame.
 David is listening to music while skateboarding.
 David crashes into Perry, and Perry sues David for his injuries.
 The jury determines that Perry is 40% responsible for the accident, which means David is 60% responsible.
 The rules of comparative negligence state that Perry’s monetary award will be reduced by 40%.

 Battery is the act of injuring someone without legal justification.
-If you’ve been physically attacked by someone, you can consult a personal injury lawyer in the Riverside area to determine if you can file a lawsuit .
+If you’ve been physically attacked by someone, you can consult a personal injury lawyer in the Riverside area to determine if you have a legitimate personal injury claim.
 The law does allow victims to sue for intentionally inflicted injuries, but there are exceptions.
-Your personal injury lawyer will need to review the police report and your medical records.
+Your personal injury attorney will need to review the police report and your medical records.

 The professional featured in this video explains that you can legally defend yourself in a fight and retain the right to sue for damages.
 However, your claim isn’t likely to be successful if your actions cross the line from acting in self-defense to acting as an aggressor.
 Your personal injury lawyer will assess whether your use of force corresponded to the use of force by your attacker.